 Accredited institutions need to stay on top of accreditation requirements throughout the year.
 Here are the main ones to have on your calendar:

-- Self-study evaluation and visit: This needs to be completed five years after the first accreditation, and ten years after that
+- Self-study evaluation and visit: This needs to be completed five years after the first accreditation, and every ten years after that.

-- Periodic Review Report: There is a five-year interim report between self-studies that must be complete
+- Periodic Review Report: This is a five-year interim report that must be completed between self-studies.

 24 months ahead of accreditation visit

 The accreditation process takes a few years.
 Advise the department, program, or college seeking accreditation to start working on these items at least 24 months before they plan to become accredited to make sure you have enough time to fulfill your obligations so the accreditation process can run as smoothly as possible.

 - Allocate money in budget for accreditation team and additional resources needed for accreditation process.

 - Conduct a self-assessment.